osyoyu/rclone/docs/content/docs.md

 certain limits to be applied at certain times.
 To specify a timetable, format your entries as "WEEKDAY-HH:MM,BANDWIDTH WEEKDAY-HH:MM,BANDWIDTH..." where:
 WEEKDAY is optional element.
-It could be written as whole world or only using 3 first characters.
+It could be written as a whole word (Sunday, Monday, ...) or only using its 3 first characters (Sun, Mon, ...).
 HH:MM is an hour from 00:00 to 23:59.

 An example of a typical timetable to avoid link saturation during daytime